 Another very common skin disorder is ringworms.
 This infection affects the hair, toenails, or skin.
 Fungi transmitted from other animals, people, or the soil cause it.
 Usually it appears as a rapidly spreading, circular area of hair loss.

 As treatment, you must either wash and disinfect or discard all of your pet’s bedding, collars, leash, grooming equipment, and anything that he encounters.
 This includes thoroughly cleaning your home with disinfectant.
 A solution of one part Clorox to tens part water is an excellent, inexpensive disinfectant.
 Also, change all of the air filters in your home.

 Your pet spends most of its time inside.
 Yet, because he is a social animal, he is often exposed to other animals.
 Although, you strive to keep your little one healthy and well groomed, other pet owners may not go to such lengths.
 You must practice preventive medicine at all times.
 This means keeping your little friend in a clean and parasite-free environment.

-Skin disorders often give early warnings of other major health issues.
+Skin disorders often give early warnings of other serious health issues.
 Paying attention to these early warnings and seeking professional attention when needed may extend your pet’s life.